reasec/certificate-pinning-spring-web-client/README.md

 Getting public key sha for: public-key.pem
 sha: B2:6A:A4:80:BC:C8:57:42:16:3B:57:3D:D4:25:C6:88:B7:4D:D4:9F:4A:4E:EE:5E:DF:D4:34:D0:33:98:3A:7F
 ```
-The pem file should be something like
+The pem file should be something like:

 ```
 -----BEGIN PUBLIC KEY-----